yhlink/kssdtree_docs/doc/source/Install/install.md

-Kssdtree require the Python 3 environment and the dependent packages `pandas`, `pyqt5`, `ete3`, and `requests`.
+Kssdtree requires the Python 3 environment and the dependent packages `pandas`, `pyqt5`, `ete3`, and `requests`.
 If Kssdtree is installed using the pip command, these dependencies will be installed automatically.
-For Windows, we recommend to use Python 3.6 version.
-For MacOS, we recommend to use Python 3.8 or higher version.
+For MacOS, it requires Python 3.8 or higher version.
+For Windows, it requires Python 3.6 version and the installation of the gzip tool for sequence decompression.
 # Linux
 ```
 pip install kssdtree